Town of Glastonbury Dial-a-Ride Policies & Procedures (Effective June 27, 2017)

 - Glastonbury residents over the age of 18 who have certification of a medical disability that is permanently and/or completely disabling.
 Persons under the age of 60 with medical restrictions must apply for a disabled rider’s card.
-Applications for disabled riders can be obtained from Senior Services.
+Applications for disabled riders can be obtained from Senior Services or have Application for Disabled Riders completed and mailed to Senior Services.
 The application must be completed by the applicant and their physician, and returned to Senior Services at 300 Welles Street, Glastonbury, CT 06033.

 Rules of Use?